Reading Lawn Seeding Services

 Reading Municipal Ordinances for Seeding Equipment Operation & Soil Preparation Activities

-All soil preparation and seeding activities in Reading must comply with local ordinances regarding equipment operation, noise, and work hours.
-Permitted hours are typically weekdays 7:00 AM-7:00 PM, Saturdays 8:00 AM-6:00 PM, with Sunday hours varying—always verify with the town.
-Noise restrictions apply to powered soil preparation equipment.
-Commercial operators must be licensed and registered with the town, and all projects involving soil disturbance require notification to Dig Safe (811) at least 72 hours in advance.
-For permit and inspection requirements, contact:
+All soil preparation and seeding activities in Reading must comply with local ordinances regarding equipment operation.
+Permitted hours are weekdays 7:00 AM-7:00 PM, Saturdays 8:00 AM-6:00 PM, with Sunday hours varying—verify with the town for updates.
+Noise restrictions apply to power equipment used for tilling and aeration.
+Commercial operators must be licensed and registered with the Town Clerk.
+Before any soil disturbance, contact Dig Safe (811) at least 72 hours in advance.
+For questions about permits, noise, or licensing, contact:

 Reading Building Division